Eric1630394/Bachelor_degree_final_project/README.md

 # Content stored in this repository
 Hey!! 👋

 Let me introduce the content isnide this repository.
-I am Eric Garcia, an undergraduate of the Genetic's degree at Universitat Autònoma de Barcelona (UAB) 🏛️.
+I am Eric Garcia, an undergraduate student of the Genetic's degree at Universitat Autònoma de Barcelona (UAB) 🏛️.
 This year, as I face the completion of my studies, I am elaborating my bachelor's degree final project.

 My reserach has been focused in studying association between alleles of Single Nucleotide Polymorphisms (SNPs) and Structurals Variants (SVs), specifically inversions.
 With this objective in mind, I created some shell 🐚 and R 📊 scripts to run my analyses and that way automatizing the treatment of a great amount of data.